 Maintaining your nature strip

-Planting on your nature strip
+Growing plants in your nature strip

-Parking on a nature strip
+Reporting illegal parking on your nature strip